bgonzalezbustamante/academic-kickstart/kickstart/content/authors/mastete/_index.markdown

 ---
 # Display name
-name: Matías Astete
+title: Matías Astete
-weight: 11
+weight: 26
 shortname: Astete, M.

 # Username (this should match the folder name)